-On Practigal Blog, my main focus is on simplifying every area of your life.
+On Practigal Blog, my main focus is on simplifying and decluttering every area of life.
 But what does that have to do with introversion?
 Technically nothing, BUT I love coming at simple living and minimalism from different angles so people can see that minimalism is really for everyone.
 Everyone!

 So, if you are an introvert following me on this road to a more simple life, consider signing up for my confidence course specially designed for introverts below!

 After that, I encourage you to hop over to my guest post on Mia Danielle’s blog.
 Mia is a fellow minimalist and focuses primarily on minimalism and intentional living for parents.